 Papua New Guinea (PNG) Wahgi Valley Kunjin

-Flavor notes: Sweet and savory with milk chocolate and citrus fruit flavors and creamy mouthfeel.
+Flavor notes: Soft and savory with a mellow milk chocolate sweetness, lemon zest, praline, and cocoa flavors.

 This coffee is processed in a leased, vintage John Gordon–brand wet mill in an old plantation left over from colonial times, as owning a mill or even property in PNG is risky: It takes years to establish a reputation of trust with the local tribes, and there is always risk of losing a deal or relationship over the perception of division of wealth.

 Cherries are bought and sorted, then depulped and fermented dry for 24 hours.
 They are washed and dried on tarpaulins for three to six days.

 - Origin: PNG

 - Region: Wahgi Valley, Western Highlands

 - Variety: Arusha, Bourbon, Typica